 - TPD invites participation from diverse members of the community—as community partners, on its boards, and as interns and volunteers.

-- Community members serve on TPD's Community Advisory Council, Critical Incident Review Board (CIRB), Force Review Board (FRB), and the City's Community Police Advisory Review Board.
+- Community members serve on TPD's Community Advisory Council, Sentinel Event Review Board (SERB), Force Review Board (FRB), and the City's Community Police Advisory Review Board.

-- TPD's CIRB and FRB review use-of-force incidents and their findings and recommendations are public record.
+- TPD's SERB and FRB review use-of-force incidents and their findings and recommendations are public record.

 - TPD's Office of Professional Standards investigates complaints and the chain of command imposes discipline up to and including termination.
 If a criminal act is alleged, a criminal investigation is conducted, and the matter is referred to the Pima County Attorney's Office.